 Wood ear mushrooms

-Wood ear mushroom provides a lovely black color and a crunchy texture of the soup.
-If you want a beautiful appearance of the soup, cut the wood ear mushrooms into smaller pieces.
+Wood ear mushroom provides a lovely black color and a crunchy texture to the soup.
+If you want a beautiful appearance of the soup, cut the wooden ear mushrooms into smaller pieces.

 Protein

-You can use pork shreds, chicken shreds, cooked beef or lamb, seafood as protein.
-In addition, ham, spam and other already processed protein is also great for hot and sour soup.
-If you get high quality ham, your soup will be quite amazing.
+You can use pork shreds, chicken shreds, cooked beef or lamb, and seafood as protein.
+In addition, ham, spam, and other already processed protein are also great for hot and sour soup.
+If you get high-quality ham, your soup will be quite amazing.
 If all of the processed protein is not by hand or not accepted, I suggest using coated pork shreds.
-In Sichuan cuisine, we have a very popular local snack named as “水滑肉” literally mean sliding meat in water.
-It has a very lovely texture, super tender inside and smooth for the shell.
+In Sichuan cuisine, we have a very popular local snack named “水滑肉” which literally means sliding meat in water.
+It has a very lovely texture, is super tender inside, and is smooth for the shell.
 I will introduce the authentic version later.
 But you can have some basic idea about how the meat can be after making this hot and sour soup.

 Cook’s Note

-- Vinegar and pepper powder should be added just before turning off the fire because the vinegar might be volatilized by long time of cooking and thus reduce the taste.
+- Vinegar and pepper powder should be added just before turning off the fire because the vinegar might be volatilized after a long time of cooking and thus reduce the taste.

 - Dark soy sauce is used to darken the color and it is optional if you want to create a big contrast between the appearance and flavor.

-- This soup is actually quite easy and enjoy.
+- This soup is actually quite easy and enjoyable.
 Drizzling some sesame oil at the very end can add some naughty flavors and also make the soup more shinning.

 Hot and Sour Soup